Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- A Remedy -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_bottle.png" alt="If you are reading this, there is an error." width="20" /> A Remedy</summary>

-    **The research time can no longer be shortened, and each research costs more points.
-Can now also be obtained via rescue missions and the World Fair.**
+    **Can no longer be identified in the research institute, but can now be obtained via rescue missions and the World Fair.**

+    **If it has already been identified, the research costs have been greatly increased and the time can no longer be reduced.**

       <img src="./doc/item_overhaul/trade_union/supplement4.png" alt="If you are reading this, there is an error." />
     </details>